wireless-hippie/wireless-hippie.github.io/_posts/2024-05-28-developing-nations.md

 I'm Brazilian.
 My mother comes from one of the poorest regions of the country and grew up in a family with other 12 siblings under a dollar a day.
 My father is the son of a wealthy farmer and quit school when he was 14.
 I was born when my parents were teens.

 When I was a small child, I lived in my grandparent's farm.
 My father worked in the farm as a peon while my mother kept herself occupied with the household.
-The household was the poorest hovel I have ever entered in my life, it was made of concrete bricks with an open clay tiles for a roof that allowed animals to creep in at night - that was always a preoccupation my mother had.
+The household was the poorest hovel I have ever entered in my life, it was made of concrete bricks with clay tiles for a roof that allowed animals to creep in at night - that was always a preoccupation my mother had.

 This house stood beside a towering red-dirt ravine.
 If one were to climb it, they would see a breathtaking field stretching out all the way to the shadows of a dark forest that always haunted me.
 Near the house, at the top of this ravine, stood a lone tree.
 From our backyard I'd sometimes watch my young father leaning against this tree.
 His shadow framed by the sunset-colored sky and the empty field, the air clear and fresh with the coming of evening.
 I knew I wasn't welcome to join him while he stood there.
 The emotions I felt were too complex to be understood by a three years old, but they are some of the most beautifully melancholic and old memories I have.